EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The data rates in many IoT deployments are very limited.
 Given that the application keys are protected as well as the long-term authentication keys they can often be used for years or even decades before the cryptographic limits are reached.
 If the application keys established through EDHOC need to be renewed, the communicating parties can derive application keys with other labels or run EDHOC again.

-## Mandatory to Implement Cipher Suite
+## Cipher Suites

 Cipher suite number 0 (AES-CCM-64-64-128, ECDH-SS + HKDF-256, X25519, Ed25519) is mandatory to implement.
 For many constrained IoT devices it is problematic to support more than one cipher suites, so some deployments with P-256 may not support the mandatory cipher suite.
 This is not a problem for local deployments.

+The HMAC algorithm HMAC 256/64 (HMAC w/ SHA-256 truncated to 64 bits) SHALL NOT be supported for use in EDHOC.

 ## Unprotected Data